-MGMT306 - Theoretical Application Project in Organizational Communications
+MGMT306 - Theoretical Application Project in Organizational Communications 3 Credits Available as hybrid only

 This course applies the concepts, theories, and principles of organizational communications to work-related situations.

 MGMT308 - Government Contract Law

 This course acquaints students with the legal and regulatory aspects associated with the administration of government contracts.
 Course topics include contract information and award protests, standards of conduct, governmental liability, the dispute process, and administrative and judicial methods of resolution of procurement and contract disputes.
 It is designed to give students an operating framework to understand government procurement law.